 I’ve spent an unreasonable amount of time this summer evaluating a few different text editors after Atom, the application where I did almost all my writing and notetaking between 2016 and 2022, got the axe from its corporate developers.
 I’m writing this post to capture my reflections from this largely procastination-fueled quest for the right editor before those thoughts vanish on the wind.
 Maybe it can also serve as a kind of Wirecutter-ish tour through some choices for people in a similar boat – that is, humanities researchers who use or might want to use a plain text workflow instead of a word processor.
 The choice I ultimately (and unexpectedly) arrived at was to use gedit, which was simply the built-in text editor on my operating system (Ubuntu Linux – gedit is also available for Mac OS, though I haven’t tried it there yet).
-People on other operating systems, especially those who already use Atom, might want to go with Codium or Sublime Text, or something like StackEdit if you don’t mind working in a web browser.
+People on other operating systems, especially those who already use Atom (edit December 2022: I just learned there’s a fork for ongoing maintenance of what was Atom as Pulsar; I haven’t tried it out but it might be where you want to look first if you were an Atom enthusiast), might want to go with Codium or Sublime Text, or something like StackEdit if you don’t mind working in a web browser.
 But gedit’s simplicity and built-in-ness were just as important to me as its features, so this post is also a defense of starting out with whatever text editor you have on hand.

 The old setup in Atom